JoergZ2/my-tasmota-de-skill/README.md

 ## Introduction
-This skill is used to control IoT devices that are operated with the Tasmota firmware.
+This Mycroft.ai skill is used to control IoT devices that are operated with the Tasmota firmware.
 Only MQTT (unencrypted, QoS 0) is considered as the communication protocol.
 The default syntax %prefix%/%topic%/ as well as %topic%/%prefix%/ (= setoption19/homeassistant mode) is available.
 The skill is currently especially designed for use in German and is case sensitive for topics.
 The following module must be installed: paho-mqtt.

 ## Configuration/setup
 ### MQTT Settings